 October 15th at 11:59 PM CST: Score deadline*

 January 4th-11th, 2020: Winter Composer Festival

-*If score is not submitted on time, course attendance will be revoked, without exception.
+*If score is not submitted on time, festival participation will be revoked, without exception.

 Age 21 or older by January 4th, 2020

 Have not attended this festival in the past (Previous applicants welcome.)

 At least (2) 90-minute workshops with line upon line on their work

 A 3-hour recording block dedicated to their work

 Unedited audio and video footage from said 3-hour recording block